-There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. at weekends and an ice-cream van in the car park.
+There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. most days of the week and usually an ice-cream van in the car park.
 The Wizard (pub and restaurant) serves drinks and food - but no alcoholic drinks before the trip, please.

 For a more detailed map of the area, follow this link to the main Alderley mines page.
 Leaflets about the mines are printed for the Open Days and can also be downloaded here: